hashicorp/packer/.github/ISSUE_TEMPLATE.md

 **DELETE THIS TEMPLATE BEFORE SUBMITTING**

+_Only use Github issues to report bugs or feature requests, see https://www.packer.io/community/_

 If you are planning to open a pull-request just open the pull-request instead of making an issue first.

 FOR FEATURES: